Ardhendu1234/MyPortfolio/README.md

 # Ardhendu Shekhar's Portfolio

 Welcome to my portfolio!
-This repository showcases my work as a software engineer, including various projects developed with modern technologies.
-You can explore my projects and technical skills by visiting the live portfolio website: [Ardhendu Shekhar's Portfolio](https://ardhendu-portfolio.vercel.app/).
+I am Ardhendu Shekhar, a passionate full-stack web developer from Manipal Institute of Technology.
+This repository showcases my diverse projects, developed with a strong focus on the MERN stack and other modern technologies.
+Explore my work to see examples of my problem-solving skills, design sensibilities, and technical expertise.
+Feel free to check out my projects and connect with me through the links provided.
+Visit my [portfolio website](https://ardhendu-portfolio.vercel.app/) for more details.